Memory Management

 Ownership The concept that one object, which might be a <Model3D>, <Node>, <List>, or array, owns a particular block of memory.
 Memory is freed when the owner requests destruction of the memory, or when the owner is destroyed.
 In most cases ownership means that an object is responsible for deleting memory, and will do so in its destructor or other places.

 Single Ownership The concept that one object, and only one object, can own a particular block of memory.
-This is an important concept in Scenome Scripting Language.
+This is an important concept in Simdify Scripting Language.

 Multiple Ownership The concept that more than one object can own a particular block of memory.
-This is unsupported in Scenome Scripting Language.
+This is unsupported in Simdify Scripting Language.

 Owning Pointer A pointer that owns a resource.
 In Group a_oGroup = new Group, we say that a_oGroup is a pointer that owns the memory allocated for the <Group>.
 You can delete the memory by calling delete a_oGroup.